 Now tell me you’re not the least curious to try this oil?
-As I said earlier, for me, one of the biggest benefits of this oil and the one that caught my attention to it is that it offers a chemical free alternative to silicones.
+As I said earlier, for me, one of the biggest benefits of this oil and the one that caught my attention to it is that it offers a chemical-free alternative to silicones.
 It’s amazing how this oil doesn’t star in the hair industry as much as other oils, but I guess I already pondered on that.
-Well, I can only hope you’ll help spread the word within your curly friends and soon will see this oil starring on the product label of your favourite brand(s).
+Well, I can only hope you’ll help spread the word to your curly friends and soon will see this oil starring on the product label of your favourite brand(s).
 Now, let’s see how you can use it.

 How To Use

 As with many other vegetable oils, you can use broccoli seed oil in many ways.
 If you’re a bit of a natural hair DIY mixtress you’re probably already coming up with a recipe, and adding it to your concoctions is a great use for it.
 You can also use a few drops of it on dry hair to lend some shine and prevent frizz.
 Another common use would be to use it as a sealer after your hair has been moisturised to help lock it in.